anuragkh/anuragkh.github.io/_posts/2015-09-01-cluster-computing-systems-I.md

 The paper offers a _restrictive_ programming model in order to enable a computation framework that can be easily parallelized.
 The programming model, though simple, is arguably limited in its expressibility — not all real-world applications may have a direct or efficient mapping to a MapReduce model.
 However, the paper shows that there are several real-world applications that can be adapted to this model, and given the wide-spread adoption of the MapReduce model (in some form or another), the trade-off between expressiveness and a parallelizable computation model seems quite reasonable.

+_Will the paper be influential in 10 years?_

+MapReduce has been one of the most influential contributions to research in data processing in recent times; there have been numerous implementations in several languages, and despite the various optimizations, the core idea has remained the same across numerous computational frameworks.
+I believe that the MapReduce paper will continue to shape both big data processing systems as well as research around them for some time to come.

 ## Dryad: Distributed Data-Parallel Programs from Sequential Building Blocks

 _Is the Problem Real?_